This section is a work in progress and does not represent the final product. Content may be revised, refined, or altered before publication.

 The remaining Arbiter disengaged from the King’s Guards, vaulted over the railing, and plummeted toward the broken city below.

-He would simply have to settle for the grand prize standing before him.
+He would have to settle for the grand prize standing before him.

 Toren’s blade blurred, moving faster than Lucan could track.

 Shallow cuts opened across Lucan’s arms and torso.
 His defenses were wearing down.
-Deploying his field and accreting his skin like this took its toll, even for his legendary stamina.
+Deploying his field while accreting his skin drained him, even with his legendary stamina.
 He staggered, frustration igniting into fury.

-With a final blur of motion, Toren scooped up the fallen Arbiter’s body.
+Toren seemed to be hitting a wall, too.
+Instead of continuing the assault, Toren scooped up the fallen Arbiter’s body.
 His crystalline-enhanced speed made the movement nearly imperceptible.
 The only evidence was the deformed puddles he left behind, the spray kicked up into the growing night.

-He jumped off the edge, hanging there for a moment before plummeting toward Gaia below.
+He jumped off the edge and vanished into the storm, plummeting toward Gaia below.

 To Lucan, it seemed as if they had vanished into the raging battlefield, their presence washed away by the relentless storm above.

-Lucan charged to the railing, his massive frame trembling with fury.
-He was surprised to see The Arcadia had slipped into position directly beneath them.
+Lucan charged to the railing, fury trembling through him.
+Below, The Arcadia had slipped into position.
 The Arbiters would be safely back on their ship by now.
 Well, at least the living ones.

-Beyond The Arcadia, the city-state of White Hill lay in ruin, its streets aflame at the Colossus's feet.
+Beyond The Arcadia, the city-state of White Hill burned, its streets reduced to embers beneath the Colossus’s feet.

-Meanwhile, the sky between them blazed with fire from the three Iverian Capital Ships locked in battle with the towering monstrosity.
+Meanwhile, the sky between them blazed with fire from the three Iverian Capital Skyships locked in battle with the towering monstrosity.

 One of the King’s Guards approached hesitantly.
 “My Prince, your orders?
 Our fighters are prepped.
 Should we… follow them?”

 It was not the failure of losing his prize that rankled him.
 It was not even losing Rook.
 It was knowing he could have won.
-His blood seethed, his rage barely contained beneath his still face.
-The mask he showed the world, the face of a royal, hiding the soul of a true killer.
+His fury boiled beneath the surface, barely held in check by the mask of royalty.

-Next time, he would not let something as trivial as an old friend interfere with killing First Arbiter Toren Luinondo.
+Next time, he would not let something as trivial as friendship interfere with killing First Arbiter Toren Luinondo.

 His thoughts returned to the question.
 The absurd, empty question.